 What does unbanked mean?

 Being unbanked refers to individuals or households that lack a bank account.
-This translates to these individuals having no access to the standard financial services that many of us take for granted.
+This translates to these individuals having no access to the traditional financial services that many of us take for granted.

 It’s crucial to understand that being unbanked does not necessarily mean the individual is financially unstable or poor.
 It could be due to a lack of trust in banks, limited access to banking services, or the inability to meet account opening requirements.